gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

     684113a1910f        lexsys27/sample-k8s-app   "app -port=8081 -db-…"   21 seconds ago       Up 19 seconds       0.0.0.0:8081->8081/tcp   backend
     dd3bacf6e0f0        mysql                     "docker-entrypoint.s…"   About a minute ago   Up About a minute   3306/tcp, 33060/tcp      db
     ```
-1. Click on the `Web preview` button in you Cloud Shell and then select `Preview on port: 8080` This will expose the app to your local machine from the Cloud Shell.
+1. Click on the `Web preview` button in you Cloud Shell and then select `Preview on port: 8080` This will allow you to connect to the app from your local machine.
 See this [link](https://cloud.google.com/shell/docs/using-web-preview) for more details about web preview.

 1. Check that the app is working